 ACU was faced with a decision: kick an extra point and force a likely tie or go for two and the win.
-A tie basically assured the Wildcats wouldn't win the Lone Star while a win kept their title hopes alive.
+A tie assured the Wildcats wouldn't win the Lone Star while a win kept their title hopes alive.
 With nothing to lose, ACU went for the win and the two-point conversion.
 The 'Cat defense braced as ACU was talented enough to attack them by run or pass, Proffitt has settled in during the second half.
-The Wildcats chose run and a toss sweep but the SWT defense sniffed it out and held.
-The Bobcats recovered the ensuing onside kick to bring another Lone Star title to San Marcos once again and give Jim Wacker his 100th career victory.
+The Wildcats chose to run a toss sweep, but the SWT defense sniffed it out and held.
+The Bobcats recovered the ensuing onside kick to bring another Lone Star title to San Marcos onceagain and give Jim Wacker his 100th career victory.

 Endings and Beginnings

-Road teams for a half decade had listened to the A&I bands' rendition as the Javelinas racked up titles and wins.
-When the Javelinas were rallying the band was know to play the song constantly, for entire halves at times.
+Road teams for a half-decade had listened to the A&I bands' rendition as the Javelinas racked up titles and wins.
+When the Javelinas were rallying the band was known to play the song constantly, for entire halves at times.

 The Bobcat win gave them an undefeated regular season and handed A&I just its third losing record in eighteen seasons.

 The 'Cats were off to the playoffs for the second straight season.
 They hosted Fort Valley State a week later.
 But that week the Bobcats weren't only occupied with the playoff contest.
-The Bobcats were rocked by news that the rumors of Wacker to TCU were no longer rumors, they'd become fact.
-On Tuesday night before the playoff game Wacker met with his team to announce he was leaving San Marcos for Fort Worth effective at the end of the season - whenever that may come.
+The new that the rumors of Wacker to TCU were no longer rumors and were fact rocked the Bobcats.
+On Tuesday night before the playoff game, Wacker met with his team to announce he was leaving San Marcos for Fort Worth effective at the end of the season - whenever that may come.